 .. function:: spam(eggs) ham(eggs) :noindex: Spam or ham the foo.

-The signatures of object methods or data attributes should always include the type name (.. method:: FileInput.input(...)), even if it is obvious from the context which type they belong to; this is to enable consistent cross-references.
-If you describe methods belonging to an abstract protocol, such as "context managers", include a (pseudo-)type name too to make the index entries more informative.
+The signatures of object methods or data attributes should not include the class name, but be nested in a class directive.
+The generated files will reflect this nesting, and the target identifiers (for HTML output) will use both the class and method name, to enable consistent cross-references.
+If you describe methods belonging to an abstract protocol such as context managers, use a class directive with a (pseudo-)type name too to make the index entries more informative.

 The directives are: